rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 ### Grammar changes

 Signatures are aggregates and require very few changes.
-THe new construct is parsed from the keyword `signature`, just like classes are parsed from `class`.
+The new construct is parsed from the keyword `signature`, just like classes are parsed from `class`.

 ```diff
 AggregateDeclaration: